 Be careful!
 There are pitfalls to teaching yourself guitar online!

 Here are the most common mistakes people make when they want to learn guitar online.
 Be smart, read them, and don’t make these mistakes yourself:

 - No structured learning.
-There is a HUGE problem with browsing YouTube, and random sites for single lessons.
+There is a HUGE problem with browsing YouTube and random sites for single lessons.
 They are not structured.
 As a beginner, finding a guitar course you will stick with is absolutely vital.

 - Not learning songs.
 You will need to practice as much as you can, and the key to making your practice sessions fun is learning songs.
 Mundane exercise drills will get boring quickly.
 Practicing songs won’t.
-Find a course which incorporates songs into its curriculum.
+Find a course that incorporates songs into its curriculum.

 - Jumping from site to site.
 It’s natural to look elsewhere when you get stuck somewhere.
 After all, there are thousands of guitar videos/articles out there, maybe the others are easier...
 No, you’ll need to resist this.
-Find a good course which is to your liking, and stick with it.
+Find a good course that is to your liking, and stick with it.
 Remember that when you can’t play something, it’s only a matter of practice.
 If you start jumping in between websites, you will get stuck and not progress.

 - False promises.
 Don’t believe ads that claim to turn you into a guitar god in a week.
 Or a month.
 That’s just marketing.
 Wondering how long it’ll take to teach yourself guitar?
 Here are the details, for real.

 - Not tuning your guitar.
 This one’s easy enough to remedy.
-Tune your guitar, otherwise it'll sound terrible.
+Tune your guitar, otherwise, it'll sound terrible.

 And now, the SECRET to learning guitar!

-They practiced a lot.
-Some practiced 14-16 hours a day...
+Some even practiced 14-16 hours a day...

 "Wow, I wonder how he learned to play so well?!"

-Here are 2 sites I can recommend to beginners, check them out and start learning guitar:
+Here are 2 sites I can recommend to beginners.
+Check them out and start learning guitar: